SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 extra options for the solvers, see the ODE solver page.

 #### Rosenbrock Methods

+Note that the Rosenbrock methods only support constant mass matrices.

 - `ROS3P` - 3rd order A-stable and stiffly stable Rosenbrock method.
 Keeps high
   accuracy on discretizations of nonlinear parabolic PDEs.